Project-MONAI/research-contributions/SwinUNETR/BTCV/README.md

 If you find this repository useful, please consider citing the following papers:

 ```
-@article{tang2021self,
+@inproceedings{tang2022self,
   title={Self-supervised pre-training of swin transformers for 3d medical image analysis},
-  author={Tang, Yucheng and Yang, Dong and Li, Wenqi and Roth, Holger and Landman, Bennett and Xu, Daguang and Nath, Vishwesh and Hatamizadeh, Ali},
+  author={Tang, Yucheng and Yang, Dong and Li, Wenqi and Roth, Holger R and Landman, Bennett and Xu, Daguang and Nath, Vishwesh and Hatamizadeh, Ali},
-  journal={arXiv preprint arXiv:2111.14791},
-  year={2021}
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  pages={20730--20740},
+  year={2022}
 }

 @article{hatamizadeh2022swin,